ifduyue/linear-algebra/README.md

 I am always glad to hear from users, but particularly with bug reports.
 Please email me using my contact information on [hefferon.net/linearalgebra](https://hefferon.net/linearalgebra).

-If you are working with the git repository, please note that I do not accept requests for project write access; if you have something specific that you want to do then please email me.
+If you are working with the git repository, please note that I do not accept requests for project write access.
+I find that the pull workflow that works for writing software does not work so well for writing a book.
+Please, if you have something specific that you want to do then email me.

 # Author